fishy/badcerts/README.md

 BadCerts is a [Go](https://golang.org) library to deal with bad ssl cert(s) (e.g. self-signed certificates).

-NOTE: For self-signed certs a better way to deal with is to use [`x509.CertPool`](https://godoc.org/crypto/x509#CertPool), an example can be found [here](https://www.reddit.com/r/golang/comments/8prc19/a_go_library_to_deal_with_bad_https_certs/e0dmnzp/).
+**NOTE**: For self-signed certs a better way to deal with is to use [`x509.CertPool`](https://godoc.org/crypto/x509#CertPool), an example can be found [here](https://www.reddit.com/r/golang/comments/8prc19/a_go_library_to_deal_with_bad_https_certs/e0dmnzp/).
-This library is still useful to deal with other types of bad certs.
+This library is still kinda useful to deal with other types of bad certs.

 ## Example